alineayumi/django-sales-dataset/README.md

 ## Sales
 Sales has the same dynamic as products (add, edit, view and delete).
 ![sales-list](src/sales_list.png)
+ps: when creating a new sale it will only ask for product, quantity and client.
+The amount calculus is made once the submit button is pressed.
+Based on the product it will get its price and multiply by the quantity to get its value.
 ## Dashboard
-The dashboard consolidates the data from products and sales, showing the total os sales and the total revenue by product.
+The dashboard consolidates the data from products and sales, showing the total od sales and the total revenue by product.
 ![dashboard](src/dashboard.png)

 ## Logout